shazow/talks/see-python-go/README.md

 ## Considerations

+Before throwing everything away and starting fresh using this new-found power, there are some challenges that need to be considered.

 ### Runtime Overhead

 When a Go library is used from another runtime, it spins up the Go runtime in parallel with the caller's runtime (if any).
-That is, it gets the goroutine threads and the garbage collector and all that other nice stuff you'd normally boot up when calling Go on its own.
+That is, it gets the goroutine threads and the garbage collector and all that other nice stuff that would normally be initialized up when calling Go on its own.

 This is different than calling vanilla C code because technically there is no innate C runtime involved.
 There is no default worker pools, no default garbage